gingermuffin/foxsay/README.md

 This is a simple program that generates pictures of a cute fox with a message.

-It is like a `cowsay` buy wihout cows!
+It is like a `cowsay` but without cows!
 Fox girls are better!

 ![Fox Image](./assets/fox.png)